Join us in May 2019 for an exhilarating and immersive experience of Travel Journalism taught in Munich, Germany!

 Have the opportunity to travel in nearby European countries

 Dates for Summer 2019 have not been determined at this time.
-For Maymester 2018, students arrived in Munich Wednesday, May 9, classes began on Thursday, May 10 and ended on Wednesday, May 30, 2018.
-Students left the program on Thursday, May 31.
+For Maymester 2019, students will arrive in Munich Wednesday, May 15, classes will begin on Thursday, May 16 and end on Tuesday, June 4, 2019.
+Students will depart on Wednesday June 5, 2019.

 This study abroad course will be concerned with travel journalism that shares three qualities: